John Dawkins (South Australian politician): Family

-John Dawkins was born in Gawler South Australia, a small town 40 km north of South Australia's capital Adelaide.
-His family owned a sheep breeding station on Gawler river and Dawkins spent much of his childhood life assisting his father.
+John Dawkins was born in Gawler, South Australia, which in the 1950s was a country town 40 km north of South Australia's capital Adelaide.
+His family owned a sheep breeding farm at Gawler River and Dawkins spent much of his childhood assisting on the property.

 Dawkins was the son of the Hon.
-Maynard Boyd Dawkins MBE (1917–96) a sheep breeder, former member of Local Government and Member of the South Australian Legislative Council for the Liberal Party from 1962 to 1982.
-He is from a family of politicians and his cousin John Dawkins was also a Politician (ALP) and the Federal Treasurer of Australia (1991-1993).
+Maynard Boyd Dawkins MBE (1917–96), a sheep breeder and former member of Local Government and Member of the South Australian Legislative Council for the Liberal Party from 1962 to 1982.
+The family's WA-based cousin, John Sydney Dawkins, was also a politician, most notably serving as Federal Treasurer of Australia (1991-1993).

 Education and early work life

+John Dawkins in a cereal rye crop on his family's Gawler River farm in 1978.

-Dawkins spent his secondary schooling years at Prince Alfred College and Gawler high.
-He then went on to his tertiary education, where he gathered an associate diploma in farm management from Glenormiston Agricultural College and a diploma in freelance journalism at Adelaide Tafe.
+Dawkins attended the local Gawler River Primary School and then spent his secondary years at Prince Alfred College and Gawler High School.
+He went on to Glenormiston Agricultural College in Victoria, where he obtained an Associate Diploma in Farm Management.
+Dawkins later earned a Diploma in Freelance Journalism at Adelaide TAFE.
+This qualification complemented his long-held role as a part-time journalist, primarily for The Bunyip newspaper at Gawler, where he wrote weekly football reports and also contributed local news, mostly focused on Adelaide Plains communities.

-Before entering parliament, Dawkins was a primary producer.
-He then worked as an Electorate Officer to an assortment of Liberal representatives including the Hon Neil Andrew MP, Hon Alexander Downer MP and Senator the Hon Nick Minchin.
-Dawkins has also remained close to his roots, continuing to farm.
-He has continued to work at Stud Dorset and Suffolk Sheep at Gawler River.
+Before entering parliament, Dawkins continued to work as a primary producer at Gawler River, while also becoming increasingly involved in politics.
+In the years prior to entering parliament, he worked for Federal Liberal representatives Neil Andrew, Alexander Downer and Nick Minchin.
+Dawkins has always remained close to his roots, including in continuing to be a strong supporter of the Two Wells Roosters, for whom he played over 200 games of football as a younger man (and of which he is Patron and Life Member).

 Political career

-John Dawkins was first elected to the Legislative Council in 1997, this was an eight-year term.
-He was re-elected to the same position in 2006 and again in 2014.
+John Dawkins was first elected to the Legislative Council in 1997 and served three full eight-year terms, being re-elected in 2006 and again in 2014.
 John Dawkins served as the Opposition Whip in the Legislative Council from 2002 to 2018 and he was later the President of the Legislative Council.

-Representatives in the Legislative Council are members of the Upper House of the Parliament of South Australia.
-They are elected to represent the whole state through a system, of proportional representation.
-Its central purpose is to act as a reviewer for legislation that is passed in the lower house.